 Bulk discounts per customer are particularly useful if you have different types of customers or different pricing strategies to apply.
 Conditional Discounts for WooCommerce (WAD) gives you the ability to create different bulk discounts for each customer group depending on their roles or their user group.
 In other words, with the Conditional Discounts for WooCommerce plugin, you can achieve price per user role WooCommerce discounts.

 In today’s article, you will learn how to create a bulk discount per customer role and per customer group in a few clicks.

 How to create a bulk discount strategy per customer role?

-User roles are the standard user categorization feature on a standard WordPress website.
+User roles are the usual user categorization feature on a standard WordPress website.
 Let’s assume that you have different customer roles on your website, each of them with specific rights.

-This is a WooCommerce bulk discount demo that will help you create a bulk discount per customer role, we’ll first need to create a products list that will contain all the products we want to target.
+This is a bulk discount demo that will help you create a WooCommerce role based pricing bulk discount.
+We’ll first need to create a products list that will contain all the products we want to target.
 If you don’t know how to create a product list, please start here.

 Before creating our discount, let’s use an example to better illustrate how it will work: